mukeshbaskara/user-crud-operations/README.md

 ---> Need to add frontend application..
 This frontend application should face the public traffic and route the requests to our application deployed in private facing..

+---> For security in kubernetes, need to add network policy to restrict traffics to and from our pod & also we can add pod security policies like restricting developers from deploying privileged containers..